kiboschool/course-pm-and-design/src/lessons/product-requirements/documentation.md

 ### Maintaining a PRD
 <aside> 💡 A PRD is a living document
   </aside>
 The best PRDs are "living documents," i.e., they are regularly updated and maintained throughout the lifecycle of a product.
-As team discuss and build, it's very common for the original idea to morph.
-Strong PMs update PRDs (on a daily or weekly basis) to ensure it remains a good source of truth for what, why and how of the product.
+As teams discuss and build, it's very common for the original idea to morph.
+Strong PMs update PRDs (on a daily or weekly basis) to ensure it remains a good source of truth for the what, why and how of the product.
 Consequently, PRDs often start out relatively small (perhaps just a bit longer than a 1-pager) then evolve as the team begins to build and clarifies the requirements.

 ## Read it: find information in a PRD
  <aside>